Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map

 But if you re-generate the Index after you make such changes your changes in the Index area will be lost, since everything between the two [Gen Txt]..[Gen Txt] codes will be automatically replaced with the newly generated material.

 Thus, it is better to do such formatting and editing on the final draft of the document and after the index has been generated.
-Be sure not to remove the index codes, [Def Mark] and [Gen Text], from the Index area or you will need to Define the Index again (Step 2 above) before you can re-generate it.
+Be sure not to remove the index codes [Def Mark] and [Gen Txt] from the Index area or you will need to Define the Index again (Step 2 above) before you can re-generate it.

 ☼ Dividing the Index